 "This is a very important milestone for the Air Force and the Department of Defense," Secretary of the Air Force Deborah Lee James said in a DoD press release.
 "SpaceX's emergence as a viable commercial launch provider provides the opportunity to compete launch services for the first time in almost a decade.
 Ultimately, leveraging of the commercial space market drives down cost to the American taxpayer and improves our military's resiliency."

 In the same release, SpaceX CEO Elon Musk said: "This is an important step toward bringing competition to National Security Space launch.
 We thank the Air Force for its confidence in us and look forward to serving it well."

 The process has not been easy for the California-based company.
-Supporters of SpaceX, including Musk, have criticized the Air Force for the lengthy process to achieve certification.
-Musk went so far as to intimate Air Force officials were purposefully slow-rolling his firm.
+Supporters of SpaceX, including Musk, have criticized the service Air Force for the lengthy process to achieve certification.
+Musk had gone went so far as to intimate service Air Force officials were purposefully slow-rolling his firm.

-Last year, in the midst of the certification process, the company sued the Air Force over a decision to award legacy provider United Launch Alliance (ULA) with a block-buy of contracts.
-The lawsuit was eventually settled, with the service promising to do a better job in the future of keeping contracts open for competition.
+Last year, in the midst of the certification process, the company also decided to sued the Air Force over a decision to award legacy provider United Launch Alliance (ULA) with a block-buy of contracts.
+That The lawsuit was eventually settled, with the service promising to do a better job in the future of keeping contracts open for competition.

 Speaking to Defense News in April, SpaceX president Gwynne Shotwell acknowledged a culture gap between SpaceX's Silicon Valley startup culture and that of the Pentagon.